 A career in social work can be very rewarding, as it gives students the chance to really make a difference in people's lives.
 Below are overviews and descriptions of three possible career options for social work graduates.

 Child, Family, and School Social Workers

 These social workers provide services to children and their support systems.
 Some may work with families to ensure that children are properly cared for through services like daycare, foster care, and adoptions.
 School social workers work with students, their parents, and school personnel to create an environment that allows children to reach their potential.
 The issues a school social worker may handle can vary depending on the age of the students they work with.

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of child, family, and school social workers was expected to increase about 20% from 2010-2020.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of child, family, and school social workers was expected to increase about 7% from 2018-2028.
 The increases in job opportunities are due to the growing enrollments in schools and the need to help disadvantaged children.
 In addition to schools, government organizations and family services are major employers.
 Budgetary short-comings could hinder opportunities with governmental organizations.
 In May 2018, the BLS reported that the mean annual salary for child, family, and school social workers was $49,760.
 Of the major employers, elementary and secondary schools paid the highest annual wages, followed by other schools and instruction.

 Medical and Public Health Social Workers

 This branch of social work concerns individuals who are facing serious illnesses or are in need of special care.
 These social workers may be employed by hospitals and can interact with doctors, nurses, and hospice workers.
 These professionals get sick and disabled people the services they need such as at-home care or treatment referrals.
 Some may choose to specialize with a specific population, such as the elderly.